Pricing

 How fast do I get the report?

 Most reports are generated and delivered to your email within minutes of purchase.
-The franchise data is already extracted; the AI assembles your personalized analysis on demand.
+The franchise data is already extracted; we assemble your personalized analysis on demand.
 You also receive a secure download link you can revisit anytime.